BaoPham92/RAND-P_FullStack-App/readme.md

 > For the Back-End to supply temporary data for usage & setup, we will be using a [starter-server-package](https://codeload.github.com/howtographql/react-apollo/tar.gz/starter).

+- Update - 02/18/2019:

+> Here I have caught up with templating the Front-End part with [ReactJS](https://reactjs.org/) and [Apollo](https://www.apollographql.com/).
+Next I will attempt to restructure the Back-End so I can write authentications matching the middleware added for the Front-End of our client.

 ## Credits & Mentions:

 - [Prisma Team](https://www.howtographql.com/)